Women's health: Mental health

 Almost 25% of women will experience mental health issues over their lifetime.
 Women are at higher risk than men from anxiety, depression, and psychosomatic complaints.
 Globally, depression is the leading disease burden.
 In the United States, women have depression twice as often as men.
 The economic costs of depression in American women are estimated to be $20 billion every year.
 The risks of depression in women have been linked to changing hormonal environment that women experience, including puberty, menstruation, pregnancy, childbirth and the menopause.
 Women also metabolise drugs used to treat depression differently to men.
 Suicide rates are less in women than men (<1% vs. 2.4%), but are a leading cause of death for women under the age of 60.
 In the United Kingdom, the Women's Mental Health Taskforce was formed aiming to address differences in mental health experiences and needs between women and men.

 Dementia

 The prevalence of Alzheimer's disease in the United States is estimated at 5.1 million, and of these two thirds are women.
 Furthermore, women are far more likely to be the primary caregivers of adult family members with dementia, so that they bear both the risks and burdens of this disease.
 The lifetime risk for a woman of developing Alzheimer's disease is twice that of men.
-Part of this difference may be due to life expectancy, but changing hormonal status over their lifetime may also play a par as may differences in gene expression.
+Part of this difference may be due to life expectancy, but changing hormonal status over their lifetime may also play a part as may differences in gene expression.
 Deaths due to dementia are higher in women than men (4.5% of deaths vs. 2.0%).